 Set Replication - fault tolerance without total ordering

-While state machine replication is the gold standard for implementing any (public) ideal functionality, its power comes at the cost of needing to totally order all transactions and as a consequence solve (Byzantine) agreement.
-In some cases this overhead is unnecessary.
+State machine replication is the gold standard for implementing any (public) ideal functionality.
+It totally orders all transactions and as a consequence solves (Byzantine) agreement.
+By Agreement in the worst case is quadratic and not constant time.
+In some cases this overhead is unnecessary because there is no need to totally order all transactions.
 [Read More]

 Tags: dist101